Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization

 where $A_{0, 1, 2}$ and $\xi_{0, 1, 2}$ are the fitting parameters representing the amplitudes and localization lengths of the respective components.

-Figure~\ref{fig:NHSE}(d) shows the scaling of the localization lengths $\xi_{0, 1}$ obtained by fitting the wavefunction to Eq.~\eqref{eq:fitting func. for wave func.}.
+Figure~\ref{fig:NHSE}{\bf d} shows the scaling of the localization lengths $\xi_{0}$ and $\xi_{1}$ obtained by fitting the wavefunction to Eq.~\eqref{eq:fitting func. for wave func.}.
 For $\lambda = 0$, only the peak at $X_0$ exists.
-Except for very small systems, the $\xi_0$ value goes from approximately constant to scaling linearly with $L$ beyond a certain system size, indicating a crossover from the NHSE regime to the SFL regime at the critical length $L_{\mathrm{c}} = 50$~\cite{Li2021,SM}.
-In contrast, for $\lambda = 2.7 J$, peaks at $X_0$, $X_1$, and $X_2$ are present, but the peak at $X_1$ is dominant.
-The $\xi_1$ value is nearly independent of $L$, exhibiting NHSE behavior, even beyond $L = 50$.
-We find an NHSE regime appearing between $\lambda = 2J$ (the critical value in the Hermitian limit, $\alpha = 0$) and the corresponding critical value, $\lambda_{\mathrm{c}} \approx 3.3J$, of the present system, as shown in Fig.~\ref{fig:kappa}(a-1).
+Except for very small systems, $\xi_0$ changes from being approximately constant to scaling linearly with $L$ beyond a critical system size, indicating a crossover from the NHSE regime to the SFL regime around the critical length $L_{\mathrm{c}} = 50$~\cite{Li2021}.
+In contrast, for $\lambda = 2.7 J$, peaks at $X_0$, $X_1$, and $X_2$ are present, with a dominant peak at $X_1$.
+The value of $\xi_1$ is nearly independent of $L$, exhibiting NHSE behavior, even beyond $L = 50$.
+We find an NHSE regime appearing between $\lambda = 2J$ (the critical value in the Hermitian limit, $\alpha = 0$) and the corresponding critical value, $\lambda_{\mathrm{c}} \approx 3.3J$, of the present system, as shown in Fig.~\ref{fig:kappa}{\bf a}.
 By contrast, in systems with purely unidirectional hopping~\cite{Zhang2025}, the transition between the SFL regime and the localized phase occurs exactly at $\lambda = 2J$, and this quasiperiodicity-induced NHSE regime is absent in the large-$L$ limit, as it shrinks to a negligible range.

 Due to the effect of quasiperiodicity, the spectral loops close as the system approaches the bulk localization transition.
 Since the GBC spectrum lies inside the PBC spectrum, it collapses into line segments at a smaller $\lambda$ value than the PBC spectrum.
-Consequently, an NHSE regime emerges between the SFL regime and the localized phase.
-From a real-space perspective, the effective OBC is realized because the quasiperiodic potential suppresses the hopping across the impurity bond prior to the hoppings in the bulk; further details are provided in SM~\cite{SM}.
+Consequently, an NHSE regime emerges between the SFL regime and the bulk-localized phase.
+From a real-space perspective, the effective OBC is realized because the quasiperiodic potential suppresses the hopping across the impurity bond prior to the hoppings in the bulk; further details are provided in Supplementary Note 4.
 In the thermodynamic limit, the emerging NHSE region collapses to the critical point $\lambda_{\mathrm{c}}$, where the SFL regime evolves into the extended regime as $\xi \to \infty$.
 Consequently, for $L \to \infty$, the system exhibits a delocalization-localization transition analogous to that under PBC.